strah19/Ember/README.md

 ```

 Simply call this class in `main` with it's initialize and run function and thats it!
 To use the API, add the desired headers like `Components/Camera.h` and enjoy.

-# Support
-To support this project, become a developer and help contribute to the project.

 # Build
 To build this project, run the `Window-Gen.bat` file in Windows or run premake5 on your own in `premake5.lua`.